MySuper Lifecycle. It really does revolve around you.

 MySuper Lifecycle will fine-tune your investment mix over time to help you retire with more.
 It’s a smart investment approach that puts you at its centre.

 After you turn 56, it will automatically reduce your exposure to market ups-and-downs.
-This makes your super less risky as your start to think about retirement.
+This helps manage investment risk as you approach and enter retirement.

 This is the default strategy for all members,